 7(a) Precautions for Safe Handling: Do not eat, drink or smoke when using this product.
 Wash thoroughly after handling.
 Do not breathe dusts.
 Wear protective gloves / protective clothing / eye protection / face protection.
 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
+Use only outdoors or in a well-ventilated area.
 Avoid direct contact on skin, eyes or on clothing.
 Emergency safety showers and eye wash stations should be present.